 Argentina's democracy endured through the 2001–02 crisis.

-By 2002, there were 260 AM and 1150 FM registered radio stations in Argentina.
+By 2002, Argentina had 260 AM and 1150 FM registered radio stations.

 On May 26, 2003, Néstor Kirchner was sworn in as the new president of Argentina.

-In January 2024, Argentina's poverty rate reached 57.4%, the highest poverty rate since 2004.
+In January 2024, Argentina's poverty rate reached 57.4%, marking the highest poverty rate in the country since 2004.

-According to a 2008 CONICET poll, 76.5% of Argentines were Catholic, 11.3% were Agnostics and Atheists, 9% were Evangelical Protestants, 1.2% were Jehovah's Witnesses, and 0.9% were Mormons.
+According to a 2008 CONICET poll, 76.5% of Argentines were Catholic, 11.3% Agnostics and Atheists, 9% Evangelical Protestants, 1.2% Jehovah's Witnesses, and 0.9% Mormons.

-In 2009, Argentina's infant mortality rate decreased to 12.1 per 1000 live births, and the life expectancy at birth increased to 76 years.
+By 2009, infant mortality had decreased to 12.1 per 1000 live births, and life expectancy was 76 years.

 Since 2009, the Jaguares have competed in the Americas Rugby Championship.

-In 2010, 7.1% of people over age 20 in Argentina had graduated from university.
+In 2010, 7.1% of people over age 20 had graduated from university in Argentina.

 In 2011, Argentina's manufacturing sector experienced a 6.5% production growth rate.

-In 2011, Argentine French actress Bérénice Bejo received a nomination for the Academy Award for Best Supporting Actress.
+In 2011, Argentine-French actress Bérénice Bejo received a nomination for the Academy Award for Best Supporting Actress.

-In 2012, Revenues from international tourists reached US$4.89 billion.
+In 2012, Argentina's revenues from international tourists reached US$4.89 billion.

-As of 2013, Argentina had 314 industrial parks.
+As of 2013, Argentina had 314 industrial parks supporting its diversified manufacturing sector.

-In 2013, Argentina had 161 airports with paved runways out of more than a thousand.
+In 2013, Argentina had 161 airports with paved runways.

 In 2013, the Up-River port region accounted for 50% of Argentina's exports.